Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Related Works

-Large pre-trained models bring backbone networks with strong feature representation ability to the CL field.
-On the one hand, inspired by fine-tuning techniques in NLP \cite{P-Tuning_Lester_ACL2021, LoRA_Hu_ICLR2022}, the DualPrompt \cite{DualPrompt_Wang_ECCV2022}, the CODA-Prompt \cite{CODA-Prompt_Smith_CVPR2023}, and the MVP \cite{MVP-GCIL_Moon_ICCV2023} introduce prompts into CL, while the EASE \cite{EASE_Zhou_CVPR2024} introduces a distinct lightweight adapter for each new task, aiming to create task-specific subspace.
-On the other hand, using large models brings embedding with strong representation ability to the classifier.
-The SimpleCIL \cite{SimpleCIL_Zhou_arXiv2023} freezes the large pre-train backbone network and can surpass most previous CL methods using only a simple classifier, showing it possible to decouple the frozen backbone network and the CL classifier, such as the SLDA \cite{SLDA_Hayes_CVPR2020} and the ACL methods \cite{zhuang2022acil, zhuang2023gkeal, RanPAC_McDonnell_NeurIPS2023, Zhuang_DSAL_AAAI2024}, still have great potential in combination with large models.
+Large pre-trained models bring backbone networks with strong feature representation ability to the CL.
+On the one hand, inspired by fine-tuning techniques in NLP \cite{P-Tuning_Lester_ACL2021, LoRA_Hu_ICLR2022,Dap-SiMT_Zhao_IJMLC2024}, the DualPrompt \cite{DualPrompt_Wang_ECCV2022}, the CODA-Prompt \cite{CODA-Prompt_Smith_CVPR2023}, and the MVP \cite{MVP-GCIL_Moon_ICCV2023} introduce prompts into CL, while the EASE \cite{EASE_Zhou_CVPR2024} introduces a distinct lightweight adapter for each new task, aiming to create task-specific subspace.
+On the other hand, the SimpleCIL \cite{SimpleCIL_Zhou_IJCV2024} shows that with the help of a simple incremental classifier and a frozen large pre-trained model as a feature extractor that can bring generalizable and transferable feature embeddings, it can surpass many previous CL methods.
+Thus, it is with great potential to combine the large pre-trained models with the CL approaches with a powerful incremental classifier, such as the SLDA \cite{SLDA_Hayes_CVPR2020} and the ACL methods \cite{zhuang2022acil, zhuang2023gkeal, RanPAC_McDonnell_NeurIPS2023, Zhuang_DSAL_AAAI2024}.